gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 }
 ```

-The Spring MVC Framework default uses Jackson to serialize or map Java objects to JSON and vice versa.
-Because Jackson extends upon JAX-B and does can automatically parse simple Java structures and parse them into JSON and vice verse and since our `Product.java` is very simple and only contains basic attributes we do not need to tell Jackson how to parse between Product and JSON.
+By default, the Spring MVC Framework uses Jackson to serialize or map Java objects to JSON and vice versa.
+Because Jackson extends upon JAX-B and can automatically parse simple Java structures and parse them into JSON and vice versa and since our Product.java is very simple and only contains basic attributes, we do not need to tell Jackson how to parse between Product and JSON.
 Now you can run the `CatalogEndpointTest` and verify that it works.

 ``mvn verify -Dtest=CatalogEndpointTest``

-Since we now have endpoints that returns the catalog we can also start the service and load the default page again, which should now return the products.
+Since we now have endpoints that return the catalog, we can also start the service and load the default page again, which should now return the products.

 Start the application by running the following command
 ``mvn spring-boot:run``